 |ItalyHeritage » Genealogy|

-Secondly, you'll have to work on it No matter how much you ultimately pay if you entrust a researcher with the archive work, you'll have to work on it hard to assemble, reconstruct and connect.
+Secondly, you'll have to work hard on it!
+No matter how much you ultimately pay if you entrust a researcher with the archive work, you'll have to work on it to collect information, assemble, reconstruct and connect.

 Thirdly, be ready to say it's enough - You must realize that sooner or later research will stop, because no more records will be available, or expected results very scanty.

-Most European aristocracy is extinct, because of genetic faults or psychological weakness, while the great-grandchildren of the "bracciali" and "cafoni" are studying in the colleges, obtaining awards, writing poems, raising beautiful kids that will reach the stars and who knows what else.
+Most European aristocracy is extinct, because of genetic faults of marriages, while the great-grandchildren of the "bracciali" and "cafoni" are studying in the colleges, obtaining awards, writing poems, raising beautiful kids that will reach the stars and who knows what else.